andredesousa/spring-mongodb/README.md

 *CRUD* is an acronym that comes from the world of computer programming and refers to the four functions that are considered necessary to implement a persistent storage application: *create*, *read*, *update* and *delete*.
 This project shows how to use **Spring Data** to expose these functions to **MongoDB**.

-The **Spring Data** for **MongoDB** project applies core Spring concepts to the development of solutions by using the **MongoDB** search engine.
+The **Spring Data** for **MongoDB** project applies core Spring concepts to the development of solutions by using the MongoDB document database.
-It provides a "template" as a high-level abstraction for storing and querying documents.
+Key functional areas of Spring Data MongoDB are a POJO centric model for interacting with a MongoDB DBCollection and easily writing a Repository style data access layer.

 In local development, you need to provide a connection to a MongoDB instance.